Top 10 Sexiest Posts Of Sofia Vergara On Instagram, 'Modern Family' Vixen Gets Fans Buzzing With Sultry Shots

 Another sexy – but relatively subtle – shot came last fall when Vergara shared the cover of Health magazine she did.
 She was wearing just a white button-up shirt, but it seductively hung off of one shoulder, was unbuttoned enough to tease the sultry figure underneath, and she had her legs crossed perfectly to hint at everything else, yet not give anything away.

 Sofia Vergara shows her sexy side via her character on Modern Family, but her Instagram page shares more sultry looks that her fans adore.
-The actress provides a great combination of humor, positivity, and flaunting her figure and her millions of followers can’t get enough.
+The actress provides a great combination of humor, positivity, and flaunting her figure, and her millions of followers can’t get enough.